-The 1991 solar cell calibration balloon flight was completed on August 1, 1991.
+The 1992 solar cell calibration balloon flight was completed on August 1, 1992.
 All objectives of the flight program were met.
-Thirty-nine modules were carried to an altitude of 119,000 ft (36.3 km).
-Data telemetered from the modules were corrected to 28°C and to 1 AU.
-The calibrated cells have been returned to the participants and can now be used as reference standards in simulator testing of cells and arrays.
+Forty-one modules were carried to an altitude of 119,000 ft (36.3 km).
+Data telemetered from the modules was corrected to 28°C and to 1 AU.
+The calibrated cells have been returned to 39 participants and can now be used as reference standards in simulator testing of cells and arrays.